 Bishop Flaget is fully recognized by the state of Ohio and accredited through the Ohio Catholic School Accrediting Association (OCSAA).
 Accreditation is an on-going process and is not something that is achieved and forgotten.
 Bishop Flaget renews its accreditation every 6 years by participating in a self-study process and an evaluative survey of the school programs and goals.
 We received our most recent accreditation in 2019 and will be working on our current improvement plan through 2024.
 It is our goal to never be content to meet standards.
 We believe that it is important to meet and exceed all standards and opportunities given to us.

 Is there transportation offered to BFS students?

 All schools within a 30 minute drive of Bishop Flaget School are required to offer transportation services or provide payment in lieu of transportation to the parents.
-We currently have buses from Zane Trace, Southeastern, Chillicothe, and Unioto.
+We currently have buses from Zane Trace, Southeastern, and Chillicothe.
+Unioto, Adena, and Huntington provide payment in lieu of transportation to families.
 If you are in need of busing for your children, please contact Mrs. Corcoran and she will instruct you on who to contact for these services.